mmphego/mmphego.github.io/_posts/2021-06-16-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible-Continues.md

 This post continues from [How I Setup A Private PyPI Server Using Docker And Ansible]({{ "/blog/2021/06/15/How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible.html" | absolute_url }})

-In this post, I will try to detail how I set up a private local PyPI server using [Docker](https://docs.docker.com/get-docker) And [**Ansible**](https://docs.ansible.com/ansible/latest/index.html).
+In this post, I will try to detail how to set up a private local PyPI server using [Docker](https://docs.docker.com/get-docker) And [**Ansible**](https://docs.ansible.com/ansible/latest/index.html).

 ## TL;DR

-Deploy/destroy devpi server running in Docker container using a single command.
+Deploy/destroy [devpi](https://devpi.net/) server running in [Docker](https://www.docker.com/) container using a single command.

 # The How

 After my initial [research]({{ "/blog/2021/06/15/How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible.html#the-story" | absolute_url }}), I wanted to ensure that the deployment is deterministic and the PyPi repository can be torn down and recreated ad-hoc by a single command.
-In our case a simple `make pypi` deploys an instance of PyPI server through an [Ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html).
+In our case, a simple `make pypi` deploys an instance of PyPI server through an [Ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html).

 According to the [docs](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html):
 > Ansible Playbooks offer a repeatable, re-usable, simple configuration management and multi-machine deployment system, one that is well suited to deploying complex applications.
 If you need to execute a task with Ansible more than once, write a playbook and put it under source control.
 Then you can use the playbook to push out new configuration or confirm the configuration of remote systems.

-A basic Ansible command or playbook:
+A basic Ansible playbook:

-- selects machines to execute against from inventory
+- Selects machines to execute against from inventory
-- connects to those machines (or network devices, or other managed nodes), usually over SSH
+- Connects to those machines (or network devices, or other managed nodes), usually over SSH
-- copies one or more modules to the remote machines and starts execution there
+- Copies one or more modules to the remote machines and starts execution there

 You can read more about Ansible [here](https://www.ansible.com/)